The Nazis & the Holocaust School Trip to Munich & Nuremberg

-Commisioned by Ludwig I, the architect Leo von Klenze planned this Royal square.
-It is constructed in Neo-Classical style and is home to several museums, for example, the Glyptothek, a collection of Greek and Roman sculptures.
-During the Third Reich, the monumental square was used by the National Socialist for reunions and deployments.
+Commissioned by Ludwig I, the architect Leo von Klenze designed this Royal square.
+Constructed in Neo-Classical style, it is home to several museums including, for example; the Glyptothek, which houses a collection of Greek and Roman sculptures.
+During the Third Reich, this monumental square was used by the National Socialist Party for reunions and deployments.

 On 9 November 1923, the Feldherrnhalle was the scene of a confrontation between the Bavarian State Police and an illegal organised march by the followers of Hitler.
-When ordered to stop, the marchers continued; The state Police felt threatened and opened fire.
+When ordered to stop, the marchers continued; the State Police felt threatened and opened fire.
 Sixteen marchers were killed and a number were wounded, including Goring.
-As a result, Hitler was arrested and sentenced to a prison term. ...
+As a result, Hitler was arrested and sentenced to a prison t...

 Meininger City Hostel München

 This three star hostel is located close to the major historical, cultural and architectural highlights in Munich.